SimonBrenninger/ddca_ss2025/lib/decimal_printer/doc.md

 # Decimal Printer Package
-The `decimal_printer_pkg` provides a single core that can be used to print the decimal representation of unsigned numbers to a Graphics Command Interface (CGI).
+The `decimal_printer_pkg` provides a single core that can be used to print the decimal representation of unsigned numbers to a Graphics Command Interface (GCI).

 [[_TOC_]]